-1) The walk starts in Harmondsworth village.
-(1) Facing the Five Bells pub, turn down Moor Lane to its left and follow the road as it bends to the right.
-(2) Cross a small humpback bridge over the Duke of Northumberland's River (3) -Directions update due to access (not amended on the map) Continue on this road till you reach some bollards and then turn left onto Accomodation Lane.
-After 150 metres turn right through the kissing gate to the right of the car park entrance.

-2) Follow this path straight on, then left and right to cross Pulpit Bridge over the River Colne.
+- 1) The walk starts in Harmondsworth village.
+(A) Facing the Five Bells pub, turn down Moor Lane to its left and follow the road as it bends to the right.
+(B) Cross a small humpback bridge over the Duke of Northumberland's River (C) -Directions update due to access (not amended on the map) Continue on this road till you reach some bollards and then turn left onto Accomodation Lane.
+After 150 metres turn right through the kissing gate to the right of the car park entrance. - 2) Follow this path straight on, then left and right to cross Pulpit Bridge over the River Colne.
 Turn left towards the ponds (signposted "Accommodation Lane").
-Take the right hand fork, then turn right onto the boardwalk between the ponds, then left on another boardwalk.
-(4) Turn left at the end of the boardwalk and cross the stile on the right.
-Turn left, go through a gate, then turn right adjacent to another car park.

-3) Continue along the path with Wraysbury River on the right.
-(5) Cross the second footbridge on the right as the path bends to the left.

-4) Head north up the slope, emerging onto the moor.
-Continue ahead to a stone circle known as "The Prospect" and further north along the ridge to a landscape feature known as "The Keyhole" (6) After The Keyhole, continue around the hill, bearing left on a track towards the edge of the park and then down past some rejuvenated ponds near the M25.
+After crossing the bridge, looking up the hill to your right, you will see the war memorial next to the bench.
+(D) Return to Pulpit Bridge and take the right hand fork, then turn right onto the boardwalk between the ponds and then left on another boardwalk.
+(E) Turn left at the end of the boardwalk and cross the stile on the right.
+Turn left, go through a gate, then turn right adjacent to another car park. - 3) Continue along the path with Wraysbury River on the right.
+(F) Cross the second footbridge on the right as the path bends to the left. - 4) Head to the left on the path following the motorway and make your way up the highest point of the moor on your right to arrive at a stone circle known as "The Prospect" and further north along the ridge to a landscape feature known as "The Keyhole".
+(G) After The Keyhole, continue around the hill, bearing left on a track towards the edge of the park and then down past some rejuvenated ponds near the M25.
 Follow this curving track until you reach a path junction.
-Continue ahead through the kissing gate and right across a bridge over Wraysbury River (7)

-5) Continue ahead and just before reaching another bridge turn left through the kissing gate and right along the path, following the River Colne on your right.
-After about 1/4 mile turn right over a bridge then right at the next junction towards Saxon Lake, following the path.

-6) At the end of the lake turn right through a kissing gate and turn right onto a footpath.
-Go through a kissing gate into St Mary's graveyard, crossing it diagonally towards the church (8) Continue south along the churchyard path with the church on your right back to the Five Bells pub.
-(9)
+Continue ahead through the kissing gate and right across a bridge over Wraysbury River. - 5) Continue ahead and just before reaching another bridge turn left through the kissing gate and right along the path, following the River Colne on your right until you reach a fork in the path.
+Take the left path to "The Rings", (a superb collection of trees) and from there follow the path to the right, over the bridge towards Saxon Lake. - 6) At the end of the lake turn right through a kissing gate and turn right onto a footpath.
+Go through a kissing gate into St Mary's graveyard, crossing it diagonally towards the church.
+(H) Continue south along the churchyard path with the church on your right back to the Five Bells pub.
+(I)